-

 Matrix Metalloproteinase-Driven PNN Loss Impairs Social Memo

-This study demonstrates that perineuronal net (PNN) degradation in the hippocampal CA2 region, driven by upregulated matrix metalloproteinases (MMPs), underlies social cognition memory loss in Alzheimer’s disease models.
-Chronic MMP inhibition preserves PNN integrity and delays social memory decline, highlighting a critical role for ECM remodeling in Alzheimer’s pathology.
+This study demonstrates that degradation of perineuronal nets (PNNs) in the hippocampal CA2 region, mediated by matrix metalloproteinases (MMPs), underlies social cognition deficits in Alzheimer’s disease (AD) models.
+Chronic MMP inhibition preserves PNNs and delays memory loss, positioning perineuronal matrix dynamics as a promising target for AD research.

 -